-SUPER EGO "We’re trying to reverse the great Berlin brain drain," DJ Solekandi of the Bay Area Beatdrop crew told me somewhat breathlessly.
-She was preparing to launch Filter.SF, the latest and so far biggest monument to the return of peninsular techno, an "official" Saturday monthly at Fat City, that would spill over ecstatically into 8 a.m.
+SUPER EGO "We’re trying to reverse the great Berlin brain drain," DJ Solekandi of the Bay Area Beatdrop crew told me, with great determination in her voice.
+She was preparing to launch Filter.SF, the latest and so far biggest monument to the return of peninsular techno, an "official" Saturday monthly at Fat City, that would later spill over — ecstatically — into 8 a.m.
 "Is that where my brain’s been draining?"
 I replied, emptying my scotch glass warily.
 "I honestly thought it was circling somewhere over the Hebrides."

 Presumably through the Brandenburg Gate.
 In the "we" above, Solekandi’s including the other half of Beatdrop, her mate, DJ Kontakt.
 (She was a journalist in Budapest.
 He was a soulful loner in Toronto.
 When they met online, listening to Deep Mix Moscow Radio, it was love at first IM.)
 Solekandi then launches, as any fierce DJ would, into a rundown of her cutting-edge technical equipment: Tracktor software, Faderfox controllers from Robotspeak, Ecler Nuo4 MIDI mixer … Visuals by VJ Mike Creighton?
 Edirol V-4 Video Mixer, HP ZT-3010US laptop, custom VISP Flash-Flex-Apollo software, Wacom Intuos Graphire tablet …